Evolutionarily Stable (Mis)specifications: Theory and Applications: Learning Channel and New Stability Phenomena

-We impose two identifiability conditions.
-The first condition says under any strategy profile, a correctly specified agent can identify the true situation.
-The second condition says playing the Stackelberg strategy $\bar{a}_{G}$ in situation $G$ leads to different consequences than playing the same strategy in a different situation $G'\ne G$, provided the opponent chooses the rational best response to the strategy (given the true situation). \begin{defn} \emph{Situation identifiability} is satisfied if for every $a_{i},a_{-i}\in\mathbb{A}$ and $G\ne G',$ we have $F^{\bullet}(a_{i},a_{-i},G)\ne F^{\bullet}(a_{i},a_{-i},G').$ \emph{Stackelberg identifiability} is satisfied if whenever $G\ne G'$ and $a_{-i}$, $a_{-i}'$ are rational best responses to $\bar{a}_{G}$ in situations $G$ and $G'$, we have $F^{\bullet}(\bar{a}_{G},a_{-i},G)\ne F^{\bullet}(\bar{a}_{G},a_{-i}',G')$. \end{defn} We can now state our result. \begin{thm} Suppose $\lambda=0$, there are finitely many situations, and there is a symmetric Nash equilibrium in $\mathbb{A}\times\mathbb{A}$ for every situation $G$. \begin{enumerate} \item If there is no point $(u_{G})_{G\in\mathcal{G}}$ in the convex hull of $\{(v_{G}^{b})_{G\in\mathcal{G}}\mid b:\mathbb{A}\rightrightarrows\mathbb{A}\}$ with the property that $u_{G}\ge v_{G}^{\text{NE}}$ for every $G\in\mathcal{G},$ then there exists a full-support distribution $q\in\Delta(G)$ so that the correctly specified theory is not evolutionarily fragile against any singleton theory. \item If $v_{G}^{\text{NE}}<\bar{v}_{G}$ for some $G$, situation identifiability and Stackelberg identifiability hold, and there are finitely many strategies, then there exists a theory $\hat{\Theta}$ such that the correctly specified theory is evolutionarily fragile against $\hat{\Theta}$ under any full-support distribution $q\in\Delta(G)$. \end{enumerate} \end{thm} In particular, when both conditions of Theorem \ref{thm:theoryneeded} are satisfied, the correctly specified theory is evolutionarily fragile against some mutant theory, but not evolutionarily fragile against any \emph{singleton} mutant theory.
-In these environments, the ability to draw inference is a necessary condition for an invading mutant to displace the rational incumbent.
-Hence, this result shows that mutants with misspecified theories cannot in general be represented simply as mutants with fixed subjective best-response functions.
-Another implication of this result is that whenever the best Nash equilibrium payoff is worse than the Stackelberg payoff in some situation, then some misspecified theory can defeat rationality.
+Under situation identifiability, a minimal correctly specified agent can identify the true situation.
+Under Stackelberg identifiability, playing $\bar{a}_{G}$ in situation $G$ leads to different consequences than playing the same strategy in situation $G'\ne G$, provided the opponent chooses the rational best response to the strategy.
+We can now state our result. \begin{thm} Suppose $\lambda=0$, there are finitely many situations, and there is a symmetric Nash equilibrium in $\mathbb{A}\times\mathbb{A}$ for every situation $G$. \begin{enumerate} \item If there is no point $(u_{G})_{G\in\mathcal{G}}$ in the convex hull of $\{(v_{G}^{b})_{G\in\mathcal{G}}\mid b:\mathbb{A}\rightrightarrows\mathbb{A}\}$ with the property that $u_{G}\ge v_{G}^{\text{NE}}$ for every $G\in\mathcal{G},$ then there exists a full-support distribution $q\in\Delta(\mathcal{G})$ so that the correctly specified model is not evolutionarily fragile against any singleton model. \item If $v_{G}^{\text{NE}}<\bar{v}_{G}$ for some $G$, situation identifiability and Stackelberg identifiability hold, and there are finitely many strategies, then there exists a model $\hat{\Theta}$ such that the correctly specified model is evolutionarily fragile against $\hat{\Theta}$ under any full-support distribution $q\in\Delta(\mathcal{G})$. \end{enumerate} \end{thm}